tlively/feature-detection/proposals/conditional-sections/Overview.md

 On their surface, switch-like conditional sections seem like they would make it easy to ensure that only one of multiple alternatives is chosen for each possible feature set and that there is a default alternative.
-They would certainly be simpler to emit for producers that want to ensure these properties.
+They also might be simpler to emit for producers that want to ensure these properties.
 However, consumers like optimizers, linkers, and bundlers would not be able to assume these properties.
 Switch-like conditional sections could be used to emulate the proposed independent conditional sections by having just a single chunk of contents and an empty default.
 Since consumers do not actually get more guarantees from the higher-level switch structure, we opted to go with the simpler, lower-level independent structure.

 ## Open questions